 "Beats me," I said.
 "Trane never meant for you to run those convectors on hot water."

 And we went around and around with this for a while.
 I didn't hear from him again so I figured he got lucky with the drill and got paid for the job.
 I just hope his story makes you cautious the next time you're putting together a price on a steam-conversion job.
-If you don't see traps, know for certain that there are orifices in there.
+If you don't see steam traps, know that there could be orifices in there.
 And an orifice will whistle.

 And please don't get mad at the Dead Men.
 They had no idea you were going to make these changes to their well-thought-out work once they weren’t around to tell you to knock it off.